To proceed with a self-hosted deployment, your organization must first sign a self-hosting agreement with Unstructured.

 If you have not yet signed this agreement, stop here, and begin the self-hosting agreement process by contacting your Unstructured sales representative, emailing Unstructured Sales at sales@unstructured.io, or filling out the contact form on the Unstructured website.

 After your organization has signed the self-hosting agreement with Unstructured, a member of the Unstructured technical enablement team will reach out to you to begin the deployment onboarding process.
 To streamline this process, you are encouraged to begin setting up your target environment as soon as possible.
-To do this, you must first set up your GCP account as follows.
+Choose one of the following setup options:

 If you have questions or need help as you go, contact your Unstructured sales representative or technical enablement contact.
 If you do not know who they are, email Unstructured Sales at sales@unstructured.io, or fill out the contact form on the Unstructured website, and a member of the Unstructured sales or technical enablement teams will get back to you as soon as possible.